Rage Against the Machine (demo album): Tracks

 Seven of the 12 songs on the demo tape became part of the band's eponymous debut album.
-Of the five songs omitted—"Darkness of Greed", "Clear the Lane", "Mindset's a Threat", "Auto Logic", and "The Narrows"—the first 2 were eventually included as B-sides on the lead single from the debut album, "Killing in the Name", with the remaining 3 never seeing an official release.
+Of the five songs omitted—"Darkness of Greed", "Clear the Lane", "Mindset's a Threat", "Auto Logic", and "The Narrows"—the first 2 were eventually included as B-sides on the lead single from the debut album, "Killing in the Name", with all of the songs later being released on the album, "Rage Against the Machine - XX (20th Anniversary Edition Deluxe Box Set)".
 Several songs on the demo are nearly identical to the versions appearing on the debut album, but others have noticeable differences; the tempo of "Take the Power Back" on the demo, for example, is much slower and has a different final verse.
 The record is notable for the first appearance of the song "Bullet in the Head", which became a hit when reissued as a single later in the year after being transferred intact (with re-recorded vocals for the verses only) from the demo to the album.

 The song "Darkness of Greed" hails back to vocalist de la Rocha's previous band Inside Out, which broke up mid-1991.
+It is called "Genocide" on some bootleg RATM Demo albums.
 Inside Out performed the song on many occasions, and several RoIOs exist of those performances.
-(RATM later re-recorded the song for The Crow soundtrack.)
+(RATM later re-recorded the song as simply "Darkness" for The Crow soundtrack.)
 Another significant indicator of Inside Out's influence on RATM's initial direction is the fact the name "Rage Against the Machine" is also the title of an Inside Out song.

 The main riff from "The Narrows" would later be reused as the main riff for "Fistful of Steel" and parts of "Mindset's a Threat" would later become a part of "Wake Up" and are present in "Freedom" and in the solo on "Bullet in the Head".
 The main riff for "Clear the Lane" is nearly identical to that used on their 2000 cover of The Rolling Stones' "Street Fighting Man".

 The songs "Darkness of Greed" and "Clear the Lane" were both digitally remastered and included as B-sides on the "Killing in the Name" single and have both been reissued on singles and promos many times since.

-The artwork features images from a newspaper's stockmarket section with a single match taped to the inlay card.
+The artwork features images from a newspaper's stock market section with a single match taped to the inlay card.
 The statement, "No samples, keyboards or synthesizers used in the making of this recording", can be found on the cover, and the band also refer to themselves as "Guilty Parties" as they did on each subsequent original studio album.

 Early songs omitted from the demo

-Songs titled Hit the Deck and Clampdown (the latter of which is a cover of The Clash), were performed live at the band's first show at California State University Northridge on October 23, 1991, but neither song was added to the demo; neither song is known to have been recorded in a studio.
+Songs titled "Hit the Deck" and "Clampdown" (the latter of which is a cover of The Clash), were performed live at the band's second show at California State University Northridge on October 23, 1991, but neither song was added to the demo; no studio version of either song is known to exist.